foss-scribe/ttm-skills-audit/project-plans/ttm_skills_audit.md

 #### Members:Skills ####

 A relational table to match members to skills.
-Members can can many skills.
+Members can have many skills.

 | Field	| Description	| Type	|
 |  ------	| ------	| ------	|